AdinaScheinfeld/CISC3142/lab3_files/README.md

 - `output2.csv` contains a list of instructors and their pass rates per course, rounded to 3 decimal places.
 - `output3.csv` contains a list of instructor IDs with their W rates, rounded to 3 decimal places.
 - `output4.csv` contains a list of instructors and their W rates per course, rounded to 3 decimal places.
-- `output5.csv` contains the Fall and Spring pass rates for each course.
+- `output5.csv` contains the Fall and Spring pass rates for each course, rounded to 3 decimal places.
-- `output6.csv` contains otuput from testing the methods in the Enrollment class.
+- `output6.csv` contains output from testing the methods in the Enrollment class.